London Film School: Courses of studies

 The MA International Film Business programme, run in conjunction with the University of Exeter, prepares students for careers in programming, exhibition and distribution.
 Over the one-year course, students participate in modules in international finance, world cinema and a trip to the Berlin Film Festival.

+MA Film Producing is a one year course taught over five modules, and addresses all the core competences required of a professional film producer in an industry which operates globally.
+Aspiring film producers are immersed in the LFS creative hothouse of student directors, screenwriters, and cinematographers from over 50 nations.
+The School is housed in two film studio buildings in Covent Garden, which contain shooting stages, full post-production facilities, and extensive camera and location kit.
+Script development, project management, budgeting and delivery and business skills are the key skills taught on this explicitly industry-facing MA programme.

+The one-year MA Film Marketing programme introduces students to all aspects of B2B and B2C marketing strategies for the film industry - from key art design and promotional trailers to media, publicity and social media plans.
+Across five modules of study, the MA Film Marketing explores the planning and execution of effective marketing campaigns for film distribution, cinema promotion, and digital release on VoD.

-The MA Filmmaking and MA Screenwriting programmes are validated by the University of Warwick, while the MA Documentary Filmmaking is validated by the University of Exeter.
+The MA Filmmaking, MA Screenwriting, MA Film Producing and MA Film Marketing programmes are validated by the University of Warwick.
 MA International Film Business is offered jointly with University of Exeter, with site study split between Exeter and London.
-Next to the full-time MA courses, the London Film School offers a variety of short-term workshops and professional development courses, as well as a PhD programme in Film by Practice in partnership with the University of Exeter.
+Next to the full-time MA courses, London Film School offers a variety of short-term workshops and professional development courses.